athom031/athom031.github.io/_posts/2020-06-10-Artificial-Intelligence.md

 Input will affect Arya's personality beyond setting it manually:
 * "You are a _insert adj_"

-### Inpsiration
+### Inspiration

-Input parser and output creating inspired by Liza Daly's python [chat bot](https://github.com/lizadaly/brobot) fundamentals example.
+Input parser and output creation inspired by Liza Daly's python [chat bot](https://github.com/lizadaly/brobot) fundamentals example.